GoogleChrome/chrome-app-codelab/lab3_mvc/README.md

     </html>
     ```

-1. Check the results by [reloading the app](http://developer.chrome.com/trunk/apps/publish_app.html).
+1. Check the results by reloading the app: open the app, right-click and select Reload App.

 > Note: The ng-csp directive tells Angular to run in a "content security mode".
 You don't need this directive when using Angular v1.1.0+.
 We've included it here so that the sample works regardless of the Angular version in use.